tensorlayer/TensorLayer/docs/user/development.rst

-.. _TensorLayer-philosopy:
+.. _TLayer-philosopy:

 Philosophy
 ----------

-TensorLayer grew out of a need to combine the flexibility of TensorFlow with the availability of the right building blocks for training neural networks.
+TLayer grew out of a need to combine the flexibility of TensorFlow with the availability of the right building blocks for training neural networks.
 Its development is guided by a number of design goals:

 * **Simplicity**: Be easy to use, easy to extend and modify, to facilitate use in research and engineering.